GRUG (GRUG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GRUG Historical Price

-According to the latest data gathered on GRUG live price page, the current price of GRUG is 0.00001914USD.
-The circulating supply of GRUG(GRUG) is 969.99M GRUG , giving it a market capitalization of $18.57K.
+According to the latest data gathered on GRUG live price page, the current price of GRUG is 0USD.
+The circulating supply of GRUG(GRUG) is 969.99M GRUG , giving it a market capitalization of $22.92K.

 The GRUG Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GRUG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.